IKEE Rikako was destined for a life in the water.

 Having felt unusually breathless during a training camp in Australia in February 2018, the Japanese record holder was diagnosed with leukemia.

 “The future I took for granted transformed overnight into something completely different.
-It was a bitter and painful experience,” she explained during Thursday’s one year to go event.
+It was a bitter and painful experience,” she explained during a one year to go event.

-What followed was a year-long struggle with cancer that brought Ikee to her lowest ebb.
+What followed was a year-long struggle with cancer that brought Ikee to her knees.

 "At my lowest point, I wanted to die.
 I felt I was better off dead if I had to go through this kind of pain.
 But looking back on it now, I really regret I ever thought that.

 "I don't think for a second it was good I was ill, but I learned so much from becoming ill.
 I now know where I stand, how I should live my life.
 This will be a huge turning point for the rest of my life".